SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 Mrs. Burns wept.
 Katie wept.
 I stood in the parlor in my blue wool uniform and did not know what to feel.

-This man who had taken me in, who had given me his name, who had taught me to read, who had promised to take me to Ireland—this man was dead.
+The man who had taken me in, given me his name, taught me to read, and promised to take me to Ireland.
+This man was dead.

 Should I grieve for him?
 Should I feel relieved?
 Should I feel anything at all?